A message from TCAT General Manager Scot Vanderpool:

 The following is a list of questions and answers we compiled from the feedback we have been receiving from our riders and our community over the past several months regarding the pandemic.
-If your questions are not answered here, please send them to email@example.com and we will do our best to respond as soon as possible.
+If your questions are not answered here, please send them to firstname.lastname@example.org and we will do our best to respond as soon as possible.

 1. Question: How is the coronavirus impacting service?